 Providing addiction treatment services for people in need has been a challenge for largely rural states in the U.S. where treatment centers are few and far between.
-But treatment will become more accessible in the state of Montana, which may come close to doubling its number of state-approved chemical dependency treatment centers, by the end of this year, the Helena Independent Record reports.
+But treatment will become more accessible in the state of Montana, which may come close to doubling its number of state-approved chemical dependency treatment centers, by the end of this year.

 Last year, Montana legislators repealed part of a 40-year-old state law that limited the number of state-approved treatment centers to one per county.
 When it was put in place, the law was intended to encourage geographic variety in treatment centers.
 However, the state’s growing population made the law outdated as a way to ensure people who need treatment have access.

 An estimated 64,000 residents of Montana have a substance use disorder, according to the 2014 National Survey on Drug Use and Health.

 New treatment programs, some brand-new clinics, and other expansions by existing providers have been approved or are in the process in the Montana cities of Helena, Missoula, Polson, Billings, Shelby, Butte, St. Ignatius, Kalispell, Livingston, Browning, Eureka, Wolf Point and Plentywood.

 “When this bill went through, we had 32 state-approved providers, and now we have a total of 25 that we think are going to be state-approved by the end of the year,” said Zoe Barnard, administrator of the Addictive and Mental Disorders Division of the state Department of Public Health and Human Services.
 State approval makes treatment centers eligible to bill Medicaid for services they provide, Barnard told the Independent Record, but providers need to provide evidence the services are needed.